All people (women and men!) have a pelvic floor.

-The pelvic floor is a gathering of muscles which is located in the pelvis from the front to the back.
-It goes from the rear part of the pubis to the coccyx.
-More simply, it can be compared to a hammock that surrounds and supports our organs.
+The pelvic floor is a group of muscles which is located in the pelvis and stretch from the pubic bone (at the front) to the coccyx or tail-bone (at the back).
+You can compare your pelvic muscles to a hammock that surrounds and supports your pelvic organs.

 Ensuring the closure of the urethra, the vagina and the anus.

-It is the contraction of sphincters which enables to partially or totally close the holes.
-This contraction regulates the opening and closing of the different canals (urethra, vagina, and anus).
+It is the contraction of sphincters which enables to partially or totally close the orifices.
+Tensing the muscles regulates the opening and closing of the different channels (urethra, vagina and anus).

 Regarding the bladder for example, the pelvic floor closes the urinary sphincter.
-It regulates the closure of the urethra to prevent urine from leaking.
+It regulates the closure of the urethra to prevent urine loss.

-Urinary leaks can occur for multiple reasons.
+Urinary leakage can occur for multiple reasons.
 For example, it can be caused by pregnancy or by menopause, because of tissue’s aging.
-To prevent this problem, it is essential to train its pelvic floor throughout our life.
-There are many solutions, and necessarily one for you!
+To prevent this problem, it is essential to train our pelvic muscles throughout our life.
+There are many solutions – one of them will certainly suit you!
 What if you learned to control your pelvic muscles with Emy?

 To download our free App Emy – Medical Kegel exercises: